flenex-io/CrowdFunding/README.md

 ## Live Site

-Experience the Ethereum Room Booking DApp in action with our live demo [here](https://flenex-io.github.io/CrowdFunding/).
+Experience the CrpwdFunding DApp in action with our live demo [here](https://flenex-io.github.io/CrowdFunding/).

 ## Getting Started